-- Position the front wheel and insert the wheel spindle. - ✓ The brake linings are correctly positioned.
+- Position the front wheel and insert the wheel spindle.

 - Check the wheel bearing for damage and wear. - " If the wheel bearing is damaged or worn: - Change front wheel bearing. - Clean and grease shaft seal rings 1 and contact surfaces A of the spacers.